 Read our latest news

-Welcome to the October edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Welcome to the February edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
 Each month, we will explore a new application of AI-based cellular analysis for label-free live...

-Welcome to the September edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
-Each month, we will explore a new application of cellular analysis for label-free live cell...
+Welcome to the January edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Each month, we will explore a new application of AI-based cellular analysis for label-free live...

 Nanolive microscopes